Discover more from Black Mountain Analysis

 A strategic picture of the events of a collapsing Ukraine and the end of NATO

-Recently, there is a lot of talk about where the escalating spiral will end.
-Will it conclude in World War III?
+Recently there has been a lot of talk about where the escalating spiral will end.
+Will it evolve to World War III?
 Will there be a nuclear war?
 What are the determining factors?
 And what would indicate World War III is imminent?
 I’ll go through these questions in detail from a strategic perspective.

 So, will there be a third world war?
 I would say yes, with absolute certainty.
 But there are a few questions left that need to be clarified before we start to panic.
-I personally, currently, see no need for panic.
-Yet.
-But about which questions do I speak?
-About the following:
+Personally, I see no need for panic…yet.
+But the following questions concern me:

 When will WW3 break out?